abstractica-org/abstractica-org.github.io/README.md

 JavaOpenSCAD will soon be relased in version 1.0

-###
+### Work in progress

-[JavaCSG](https://github.com/abstractica-org/JavaOpenSCAD) is a layer on top of [JavaOpenSCAD](https://github.com/abstractica-org/JavaOpenSCAD) that extends then functionality with different shapes and helper functions.
+[JavaCSG](https://github.com/abstractica-org/JavaOpenSCAD) is a layer on top of [JavaOpenSCAD](https://github.com/abstractica-org/JavaOpenSCAD) that extends the basic functionality with shapes and helper functions.
 It does not mimic OpenSCAD, but instead tries to give a flexible and easy way to work with CSG through a java interface.

 JavaCSG is still work in progress...